lohedges/slsm/README.md

 `std::random`.

 ## Dependencies
+Documentation can be generated using [Doxygen](http://www.stack.nl/~dimitri/doxygen) by running `make doc`.
+Note that the `doc` target is a dependency of`install`, so you will require a working doxygen installation.
+If you do not require documentation then simply remove `doc` from the `install` dependency list in the Makefile.

 LibLSM uses the [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_Twister) psuedorandom number generator.
 A C++11 implementation using `std::random` is included as a bundled header file, `MersenneTwister.h`.
 See the source code or